1001 - Public Communications

 1. Where the normal school activity is an educational program of the district for which student attendance is compulsory, “material and substantial disruption” is defined as any disruption which interferes with or impedes the implementation of the program;

-2. Where the normal school activity is voluntary in nature (including, without limitation, school athletic events, school plays and concerts, and lunch periods), "material and substantial disruption" is defined as student rioting, unlawful seizure of property, widespread shouting or boisterous demonstrations, or other similar activities; and
+2. Where the normal school activity is voluntary in nature (including, without limitation, school athletic events, school plays and concerts, and lunch periods), “material and substantial disruption” is defined as student rioting, unlawful seizure of property, widespread shouting or boisterous demonstrations, or other related forms of activity where such disruptive activity significantly interferes with or impedes the conduct of that school activity; and

-3. In order for expression to be considered disruptive, there must exist specific facts upon which the likelihood of disruption can be forecasted including past experience in school, current events influencing student activities and behavior, and instances of actual or threatened disruption relating to the material in question.
+3. In order for expression to be considered disruptive there must exist specific facts upon which the likelihood of disruption can be forecasted including past experience in the school, current events influencing student activities and behavior, and instances of actual or threatened disruption relating to the material in question.

-5. Unofficial written material includes all written material except school newspapers, literary magazines, yearbooks, and other publications funded and/or sponsored or authorized by the school.
-Examples include leaflets, brochures, flyers, petitions, placards, and underground newspapers whether written by students or others.
+5. Unofficial written material includes all written material except school or district newspapers, literary magazines, yearbooks, and other publications funded and/or sponsored or authorized by the school or district.
+Examples include leaflets, brochures, flyers, petitions, placards, and underground newspapers, whether written by students or others.

-6. Libelous is a false and unprivileged statement about a specific individual that tends to harm the individual’s reputation or to lower them in the esteem of the community.
+6. Libelous is a false and unprivileged statement about a specific individual that tends to harm the individual’s reputation or to lower him/her in the esteem of the community.

-7. Distribution means circulation or dissemination of material by means of handing out free copies, selling or offering copies for sale, and accepting donations for copies.
-It includes displaying material in areas of the school which are generally frequented by students.
+7. Distribution means circulation or dissemination of written material by means of electronic distribution, handing out free copies, selling or offering copies for sale, and accepting donations for copies.
+It includes displaying materials in areas of the school or district which are generally frequented by students.

 V. DISCIPLINARY ACTION

-Distribution by any student of unofficial material prohibited in Subsection I or in violation of Subsection III may be halted, and students may be subject to discipline including suspension and expulsion.
+Distribution by any student of unofficial written material prohibited in Subsection I of this policy may be halted and students may be subject to discipline, including suspension and expulsion.
 Employees may also be subject to discipline for distributing unapproved materials.
-Any other party violating this policy may be requested to leave the school property immediately and, if necessary, local law enforcement officials will be called.
+Any other party violating this policy may be requested to leave the school or district property immediately and, if necessary, local law enforcement officials will be called.

 VI.
 NOTICE OF POLICY TO STUDENTS

-A copy of this policy will be published in student handbooks and posted conspicuously in school buildings, and noted on publications as appropriate.
+A copy of this policy will be published in student handbooks, posted conspicuously in school and district buildings, and noted on publications as appropriate.

 Adopted: 9/98